514 Market Street,

 But the Grand Opera House was rebuilt to the designs of architect Oscar Cobb, and became a burlesque house in the twentieth century.
 This rebuilding so radically changed the facade that it looked like an entirely different edifice.

-Located on the south side of Market Street between Broadway and Sixth Street, the Grand Theatre began by producing opera, then lefitimate plays, vaudevlle, movies and started the burlesque shows in the 1940’s.
+Located on the south side of Market Street between Broadway and Sixth Street, the Grand Theatre began by producing opera, then legitimate plays, vaudevlle, movies and started the burlesque shows in the 1940’s, operating as the Grand Follies Theatre.
 In 1963, the famous house was slated for demolition which proved to be a cultural loss for the city.

 A sports stadium project, now Busch Stadium, would be built in its place.
 Busch Stadium is an attractive architectural edifice.
 Bush Stadium has also been used as a theatre.
 When The Beatles came to St. Louis in 1966, the stadium, which held 60,000, was sold out.
 Although St. Louis lost its magnificant Grand Opera House, it gained a significant addition to the city.